 - Make the most of orientation.
 Join clubs.
 Make new friends.
 Enjoy the free food.
 But also find out about all the services you can access and facilities on campus.

 - Take responsibility for your own learning.
-Check the unit guide for each of your units so you're prepared before semester starts.
+Check the Handbook for each of your units so you're prepared before semester starts.

 - Plan on working hard, but allow yourself time for fun and relaxation.
 To do this, you'll need to develop a study timetable to help manage your time.